jeremyatedge/jeremyatedge.github.io/_pages/about.md

   - /about.html
 ---

 Hey guys!
 Welcome to my personal website!
-I am curently a 3rd year Ph.D. student in the University of Nottingham Ningbo China (UNNC), My research interests are AI and adaptive scheduling in embedded (computing) systems, Reinforcement Learning.
+I am curently a 3rd year Ph.D. student in the University of Nottingham Ningbo China (UNNC), My research interests are adaptive scheduling in embedded (computing) systems, Reinforcement Learning.
 I will share research news and experiences in my page.

-I am currently focusing on different AI(especially RL)-based adaptive scheduling policy on edge computing devices.
+I am currently focusing on different AI(especially RL)-based adaptive scheduling policies on edge computing devices.
 If you are interested in my research, feel free to contact me.

 News
 ======